OpenNotes at Beth Israel Deaconess Medical Center

 - Charlie Brenner, patient

 OpenNotes is a simple idea that is beginning to take hold in health care.
-BIDMC is among the first medical centers in the country, and the first in Massachusetts, to invite patients to participate in this transparent approach to care.
+BIDMC is among the first medical centers in the country to invite patients to participate in this transparent approach to care.
 Why are we doing this?
 Because research has shown important benefits for patients.